seniorjoinu/ic-stable-memory/README.md

 ## Contribution
 This is an emerging software, so any help is greatly appreciated.
-Feel free to propose PR's, architecture tips, bug reports or any other feedback.
+Feel free to propose PR's, architecture tips, bug reports or any other feedback via Github issues.

 ## Test coverage check
 * `cargo install grcov`